Skip to main content

 Blink Fix

-To fix the issue with blinking graphics in the studio go to Settings > Performance > Blink Fix
+To fix the issue with blinking graphics in the studio, go to Settings > Performance > Blink Fix

 • Enable this option only if you experience blinking graphics in DJ.Studio.